 SQLite allows NUL characters (ASCII 0x00, Unicode \u0000) in the middle of string values stored in the database.
 However, the use of NUL within strings can lead to surprising behaviors:

-The length() SQL function only counts characters up through and excluding the first NUL.
+The length() SQL function only counts characters up to and excluding the first NUL.

-The quote() SQL function only shows characters up through and excluding the first NUL.
+The quote() SQL function only shows characters up to and excluding the first NUL.

 The use of NUL characters in SQL text strings is not recommended.

 CREATE TABLE t1( a INTEGER PRIMARY KEY, b TEXT ); INSERT INTO t1(a,b) VALUES(1, 'abc'||char(0)||'xyz'); SELECT a, b, length(b) FROM t1;

 (Through this document, we assume that the CLI has ".mode quote" set.)
 But if you run:

 Then no rows are returned.
 SQLite knows that the t1.b column actually holds a 7-character string, and the 7-character string 'abc'||char(0)||'xyz' is not equal to the 3-character string 'abc', and so no rows are returned.
 But a user might be easily confused by this because the CLI output seems to show that the string has only 3 characters.
 This seems like a bug.
 But it is how SQLite works.

 If you CAST a string into a BLOB, then the entire length of the string is shown.
 For example:

 In the BLOB output, you can clearly see the NUL character as the 4th character in the 7-character string.